Home

 Bitcoin, Ethereum and Solana Still Drive DeFi Sentiment

-- Stablecoins: total supply remains close to $315 billion, with USDT and USDC still the dominant digital dollar rails.
+- Stablecoins: total supply remains around $317–318 billion, with USDT and USDC still the dominant digital dollar rails.

-- RWAs: tokenized assets continue expanding on-chain, with tokenized Treasuries and institutional funds remaining key narratives.
+- RWAs: tokenized assets continue expanding on-chain, with tokenized Treasuries, institutional funds, private credit and commodities remaining key narratives.

 - Strategy risk: the Bitcoin treasury trade remains important, but higher financing costs and market volatility can turn corporate BTC accumulation into a short-term source of stress.